jrynning1/misinforadio/README.md

 Welcome to the misinforadio project.
 This tool is being developed to assist researchers and reporters to analyze misinformation on radio and television broadcasts.

 There are currently five steps in the automated analysis pipeline, each with a dedicated python script (or multiple scripts to support additional options).
-The default process can be completed by running the bash script "0_run_all.sh".
+The default process can be completed by running the python script "0a_fact_check_insights_embeddings_filtered.py" followed by the bash script "1_run_all.sh".
 Below is a simple description of waht this process will do.

 Step 1: Generating Ebmeddings of Fact Checked Statements